Florida Gulf Coast Eagles: Women's basketball

-Men's Soccer
+Men's soccer

 The Florida Gulf Coast Eagles men's soccer team represents Florida Gulf Coast University in all NCAA Division I men's soccer competitions.
 Founded in 2007, the Eagles are one of the youngest men's soccer programs in the country.
-The team made the NCAA Tournament in the first year of eligibility, in 2011, and returned in 2012.
-They most recently returned to the NCAA Tournament in 2014 where they lost to Coastal Carolina 1–0.
+The team made the NCAA tournament in the first year of eligibility, in 2011, and returned in 2012.
+They most recently returned to the NCAA tournament in 2014 where they lost to Coastal Carolina 1–0.
 The men's soccer team plays its home games at the FGCU Soccer Complex.

-Women's Soccer
+Women's soccer

 The Florida Gulf Coast Eagles women's soccer team represents Florida Gulf Coast University in all NCAA Division I women's soccer competitions.
-The Green and Blue have competed in the NCAA Tournament 6 times, with a win against South Florida during the 2015 tournament.
+The Green and Blue have competed in the NCAA tournament 8 times and advanced to the round of 32 in 2015 after defeating South Florida.
 The women's team played their first home NCAA tournament game in 2014, before a record crowd of 2,014 at the FGCU Soccer Complex.
+The team has won 11 ASUN regular season championships and 8 ASUN tournament championships.

+Non-varsity teams

-Men's Ice Hockey
+Men's ice hockey

 FGCU has a successful men's hockey program.
 Part of the ACHA, FGCU fields a hockey team at the D2 and D3 levels and often qualifies for the national championship tournaments.